 5. English Proficiency

 If you are not a U.S. citizen or permanent resident, you must take the Test of English as Foreign Language (TOEFL) or International English Language Testing System (IELTS).
-TOEFL/IELTS waiver requests will only be considered if (1) your native language is English, or (2) you possess an undergraduate degree from an institution in which English is the primary language of instruction.
+TOEFL/IELTS waiver requests will only be considered if (1) your native language is English, or (2) you possess an undergraduate degree from an institution in which English is both the language of instruction and the only officially recognized language of the country, in accordance with USC Graduate Admissions Requirements.

 The LSAT or GRE exam is not required for admission.
 In addition, letters of recommendation are not required.